Faezehabibi/pc_tutorial/receptive_field.md

      that was most likely to activate the neuron is reduced or eliminated when the same stimulus extends beyond the neuron’s classical receptive field (RF)"
      > [Rao & Ballard, 1999]

+     **Length Tuned End-stopping Effect**: The neuron's response is suppressed when an optimally oriented bar (excitory stimuli for bar detecting neurons) extends beyond neuron's classical receptive fields.
+This indicates that neuron responds (activates) when the classical receptive fields carries information and do not responds to the information that is already predictable by the brain system.
+This indicates the brain is using efficient coding (redundancy reduction).

      **Surround Suppression:** The case when the same conceptual/contextual stimuli as the extra-classical receptive field spans through the classical receptive field as well, the neuron's responsece can  be predicted accurately by generalizing the extra-classical receptive field stimuli.
-     In case that the stimuli in the classical receptive field contexually differs from ones in extra-classical receptive field, the neuron's responsece cannot be predicted correctly and the concepualizing assumption goes wrong.
+     In the case that the stimuli in the classical receptive field contexually differs from ones in extra-classical receptive field, the neuron's responsece cannot be predicted correctly and the concepualizing assumption goes wrong; and thus neurons stay active.

-     **Length Tuned End-stopping (End-inhibition) Effect**: The neuron's response is suppressed when an optimally oriented bar extends beyond neuron's classical receptive fields; which arise due to the orientation-dependant correlation in the nature.
-This indicates that neuron responds (activates) when the classical receptive fields carries information and do not responds the information is already been sent to the brain system.
-This indicates the brain is using efficient coding (redundancy reduction).

    * **Other Contextual Surround Effects**:

-     > "When the stimulus properties in a neuron’s receptive field match the stimulus properties in the surrounding region, little response is evoked from the error-detecting neurons because the ‘surround’ can predict the ‘center.’
-On the other hand, when the stimulus occurs in isolation, such a prediction fails, eliciting a relatively large response" [1,3].
+     > "When the stimulus properties in a neuron’s classical receptive field match the stimulus properties in the surrounding region (ECRF), little response is evoked from the the neuron while when the stimulus occurs in isolation, neuron eliciting a relatively large response.
+     > [Rao & Ballard, 1999]

        **Orientation Tuned:** <br>
        **Orientation Contrast Grating:** <br>